ipunkt/laravel-scaffolding/README.md

 Add to your composer.json following lines

 	"require": {
-		"ipunkt/laravel-package": "*"
+		"ipunkt/laravel-scaffolding": "*"
 	}

-You can publish all provided files by typing `php artisan vendor:publish` and select to package provider (or one of the provided tags - but be careful, tags are global).
+You can publish all provided files by typing `php artisan vendor:publish` and select the `LaravelScaffoldingServiceProvider`.

 ## Configuration